 The Ultimate Guide to the Best Animation Schools

-If you want to be an animator the best animation schools will set you up to win…
+The best animation schools will set you up to WIN…

 I know because I went to the wrong school, and it almost ended my career – before it even began.